bitwarden/server/CONTRIBUTING.md

 * **Request a new feature:** Go to the [Feature Requests category](https://community.bitwarden.com/c/feature-requests/) of the Community Forums.
 Please search existing feature requests before making a new one

-* **Write code for a new feature:** Make a new post in the [Github Contributions category](https://community.bitwarden.com/c/github-contributions/) of the Community Forums.
-Include a description of your proposed contribution, screeshots, and links to any relevant feature requests.
-This helps get feedback from the community and Bitwarden team members before you start writing code
+* **Write code for a new feature:** Make a new post in the [GitHub Contributions category](https://community.bitwarden.com/c/github-contributions/) of the Community Forums.
+Include a description of your proposed contribution, screenshots, and links to any relevant feature requests.
+This helps get feedback from the community and Bitwarden team members before you start writing code.

-* **Report a bug or submit a bugfix:** Use Github issues and pull requests
+* **Report a bug or submit a bugfix:** Use GitHub issues and pull requests

 * **Write documentation:** Submit a pull request to the [Bitwarden help repository](https://github.com/bitwarden/help)